 Past Chair: Sigrid-Ann Thors

 Web Page: Lynn Hadfield

 Handicraft Coordinator: Sue Harnett, Anne Clarke

 Book Exchange: Sherlyn Stewart

 Directors at Large: Gail Short

-Grannies à Gogo Members now number more than 200 women who indicate one or more ways they wish to be involved:
+Grannies à Gogo Members now number around 200 women who indicate one or more ways they wish to be involved:

 1. Working on fund-raising committees (a separate committee for each event)